 Inspired by the float building experience and with a resolve to assist young people with ABI requiring high levels of care, the planning group contintued and became incorporated as Inability Possability in September 2001.
 The name reflects that we all have inabilities, and we all have possabilities.

 Melbourne based, Inability Possability is a volunteer organisation which seeks to address situations of disadvantage experienced by young people with acquired brain injury requiring high levels of nursing care.
 These young people are amongst the vulnerable people in the community.
-Due to the nature of their acquired disabilities, they are often powerless to challenge structures that keep them in their position of disadvantage.
+Due to the nature of their acquired disabilities, they are often unable to challenge structures that keep them in their position of disadvantage.
 Given appropriate environments, resources and care, these young people can continue to make significant improvements for many years, and actively participate as interdependent members of society.

 INABILITY POSSABILITY Inc. seeks to address these problems via a number of approaches, including; advocacy, lobbying key stakeholders including government and health professionals, innovative empowerment projects, community awareness raising, producing publications and resources, undertaking research, working collaboratively with other agencies and connecting young people and their support networks to each other.